Episodes

 Dementia Australia acknowledges and appreciates the support of the Australian Government for this initiative.

-If you’d like tailored support on travelling with dementia, you can contact the National Dementia Helpline on 1800 100 500.
-You can call 24 hours a day or request a callback, start a webchat or send an email with whatever is on your mind.
-You can also find some information here.
+If you’d like personalised advice on how to balance both worlds, you can contact the National Dementia Helpline on 1800 100 500.
+You can call 24 hours a day, or request a callback, start a webchat or send an email with whatever is on your mind.

 +++